Note: Please refer to the U of T Learning Abroad information regarding Travel Advisories.

 Prize Amount

-Fellowships valued at up to $20,000 (CAD) each
+Fellowships valued at up to $20,000 (Cdn) each

 The Fund is held and administered by the Canada Council for the Arts.
-The award of up to $20,000 (CAD) is intended to cover travel expenses, tuition and accommodation for the year.
+The award of up to $20,000 (Cdn) is intended to cover travel expenses, tuition and accommodation for the year.
 It is taxable and will be disbursed in two installments on submission of the participants’ proof of continued enrolment.

 Application Deadline